All About Energy Density in Aviation

 Another concern with existing battery technology is retaining energy as the battery ages.
 This is already an issue with EVs as older cars lose some of their range.
 While this is more of a nuisance for EVs (cars are still drivable with 20% range loss), an aircraft losing range is much more concerning, particularly since range loss tends to accelerate after 20%.

-What is the future of energy dense materials in aerospace engineering?
+What is the future of energy-dense materials in aerospace engineering?

 What technology is currently being developed?

 Hybrid electric aircraft is one solution to the current limitations of battery technology.
 Similar to hybrid electric vehicles, the idea is that these airplanes can fly with power from renewable resources in combination with energy generated by fossil fuels.
+Ultimately, the goal is to have aircraft like planes run on renewable energy.

 Companies are also making strides in battery technology itself.
 Advancements in silicon based battery solutions and the potential of solid state batteries provide a clear path towards full electrification of the aerospace and aviation industries.